SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Overview of trials after model selection. {#tbl:posthoc}

 These post-hoc trials use only training and test sets as we fully retrain models using unchanging sweep-chosen hyper-parameters as described in Table @tbl:sweepparam.
-Note that some of these tests use "regions" which we define as all geohashes sharing the same first three characters.
-This two tier definition creates a grid of 109 x 156 km cells [@haugen_geohash_2020] each including all neighborhoods (4 character geohashes) found within that area.
+Note that some of these tests use "regions" which we define as all geohashes sharing the same first three characters, creating a grid of 109 x 156 km cells [@haugen_geohash_2020] each including all neighborhoods (4 character geohashes) found within.

 ## Simulation
 After training machine learning models using historic data, predictions of future distributions feed into Monte Carlo simulations [@metropolis_beginning_1987; @kwiatkowski_monte_2022] as described in Figure @fig:pipeline.
 This happens for 17 individual years sampled separately from both the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024].
 With trials consisting of sampling at the neighborhood scale, this approach allows us to consider a distribution of future outcomes for each neighborhood.
 These results then enable us to make statistical statements about systems-wide institution-relevant events such as claims rate ($p_{l}$).
 We specifically simulate loss probability prior to unit optimizations as explored in discussion.